Creating Accessible Content (How-to)

 2. On the Home tab, in the Styles group, select a heading style, for example, Heading 1 or Heading 2.

-Headers: Blackboard Learn Ultra and Websites
+Headers: Blackboard and Websites

 Headings can be added from the text editor box when creating/editing items, assignments, test questions, discussions, etc.